charmed-kubernetes/kubernetes-docs/pages/k8s/gatekeeper.md

 The gatekeeper webhook and audit services exist in separate charms, you should deploy both of them.
 First you need to make sure that you have a **Charmed Kubernetes** environment set up and running.
 See the [quickstart][quickstart] if you haven't.
-The `gatekeeper-audit` charm requires storage so make sure your juju model has a registered [storage-pool][storage-pools].
+The `gatekeeper-audit` charm requires storage so make sure your Juju model has a registered [storage-pool][storage-pools].

 Next, create a new Kubernetes model: